MnemoSemiotic/common-crawl/README.md

     * Term Frequency (LDA "should" take TF Matrix)
       * However, TF-IDF is often used
   * Apply basic LDA model to TF matrix
-  * Attempting move to AWS
+  * Move to EMR on AWS

 <br />
 <br />